SCunn/WebsiteFiles/README.md

-# This is my website currently under construction
+# This Git contains files relating to my personal website